zxphyrx/highway/app/views/overview/overview.md

 If you've *never* done hardware before, this is *your* opportunity to get started.
 That one project you saw on YouTube but had no idea how to build? *That ends now.*

+*If you're already a seasoned pro, this is your chance to really level up.
+That 5-axis 3D printer you've been thinking of?
+Now's your chance*.

-Earn **points** with each project you build.
-Collect prizes along the way.
+**Earn points with each project you build.** Collect prizes along the way.
 Join your friends at Undercity, a 4 day hackathon in San Francisco at GitHub HQ.

 *Don't forget to join the Hack Club Slack, our community.
 Need an invite?
 Enter your email on the [landing](/)!*

-*If you're already a seasoned pro, this is your chance to really level up.
-That 5-axis 3D printer you've been thinking of?
-Now's your chance*.

 ## Here's how it works:
 ---